How to Move Windows 10/11 to Another Drive: Cloning vs. System Image (2025)

 1. To migrate Windows to new hard drive, shut down the computer and replace the old hard drive with the new one, then insert the recovery media and the external drive with the Windows 10/11 system image stored.

-2. Start the computer.
+2. Start the computer with bootable USB drive.
 If it can’t boot from the recovery drive, then press the required key to enter BIOS and set it as the first boot option.
 You will see the Windows Setup page, and hit Next button on the bottom-right corner.

 3. After setting the language, keyboard, etc. up, you can navigate to Next -> Repair your computer -> Troubleshoot -> Advanced options -> System Image Recovery.